infinum/frontend-handbook/React/Next/Development proxy.md

 ## Motivation

-When developing applications, sometimes you want to test your local changes against data from a different environment.
-For example: creating a production hotfix requires you to locally connect to the production API.
-Maybe even testing the solution on a different device e.g. a [phone connected to your machine](https://developers.google.com/web/tools/chrome-devtools/remote-debugging).
-That API could have http-only cookies that cannot be manipulated on the client and require a proxy that can intercept a request and do some modifications on it.
+When developing applications, you sometimes want to test your local changes against data from a different environment.
+For example, creating a production hotfix requires you to locally connect to the production API.
+Maybe even testing the solution on a different device, e.g. a [phone connected to your machine](https://developers.google.com/web/tools/chrome-devtools/remote-debugging).
+That API could have http-only cookies that cannot be manipulated on the client and require a proxy that can intercept some requests and do some modifications to them.

 ## The issue